vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

 21.-22.
-On account of the evil influence of time,on ac- count of the unsteady nature of the human mind, on account of the attachment of the senses to their objects, on account of indulgence in forbidden acts, and on secount of not doing what is ordained to be done, and on account of the (adverse) nature of the time during which men live,(on account of all these causes), it is not possible to conquer, leader of hosts! the senses and the sensual objects.
+On account of the evil influence of time,on account of the unsteady nature of the human mind, on account of the attachment of the senses to their objects, on account of indulgence in forbidden acts, and on secount of not doing what is ordained to be done, and on account of the (adverse) nature of the time during which men live,(on account of all these causes), it is not possible to conquer, leader of hosts! the senses and the sensual objects.
 </details>